jlapeyre/Symata.jl/README.md

 SJulia is a a language for symbolic computation.
 It is largely modeled on the pattern matching and evaluation sequence of Mathematica.
-Evaluation, pattern matching are written in Julia.
+Evaluation and pattern matching are written in Julia.
 Much of the mathematics and symbolic manipulation is achieved by wrapping SymPy.

 ### Installing